Translated by Yukina Sekine

 Rice Balls with No Seaweed

 Convenience store rice balls come in many varieties.
-Rice balls made with rice steamed with red adzuki beans (sekihan "red rice"), rice seasoned with soy sauce and boiled with meat or seafood and other vegetables (takikomigohan), or rice steamed with red beans and other vegetables (okowa), are not sold wrapped in seaweed.
+Rice balls made with rice steamed with red adzuki beans (sekihan, or "red rice"), rice seasoned with soy sauce and boiled with meat or seafood and other vegetables (takikomigohan), or rice steamed with red beans and other vegetables (okowa), are not sold wrapped in seaweed.

 The way to open these types of rice balls is basically the same as above.